martinfleis/phd-thesis/00 Thesis Structure.md

       - Scale / element
     - Case study on literature
       - Classification of extracted characters
-    - The gap in the availability of characters
+    - The gap in the availability of characters[^OR: THIS IS A ‘SECOND TIER’ GAP]
       - *Classified characters show what have others already worked on and what was omitted.
 It can help us understanding where the gap is and which characters need to be developed to provide a complex systematic morphometric assessment.
 Based on this analysis, it is clear that the biggest issue seems to be the lack of methods capturing the diversity of urban form as all other groups provide a substantial number of characters to choose from.*
 - **Ch4. | Background | Numerical taxonomy & ecological perspective**
   - *The last of the background chapters should introduce the principle of numerical taxonomy and parallels between natural science and urban morphology.
 It gives the understanding of principles used in biology which are being transferred into UM to become the core of the proposed method.*